bchiddy/football-sim/README.md

 # football-league-simulation

-A premier league model for simulation using c++.
+Monte Carlo simulation of the premier league built using C++.

-Allows user to simulate multiple seasons and aggregate results to mke predictions for eventual league position.

 More in-depth ReadMe coming soon.